-These features and how they will act must be defined according to the demands of the project.
+These features and how they will be effectuated must be defined according to the demands of the project.
 This means that if the requirements change, the plan must be adjusted to remain aligned with the objective.

 Identify which risks the project is subject to

-Once the team responsible for risk management has been defined, and that it has received the necessary tools to perform its functions, it is up to it to map all the failures and events to which the project is subject.
+Once the team responsible for risk management has been established and has received the necessary tools to perform its functions, it is up to the team to map out all the failures and events to which the project is subject.